Saint Henry's Way: Present pilgrimages

 Today the Saint Henry's Way is a marked path for hikers and cyclists.
 The Catholic Church in Finland organizes an annual pilgrimage from Turku to Köyliö.
 It ends on a Mass held in the Kirkkokari island on the last pre-Midsummer Sunday.
-An ecumenical pilgrimage is organized every three years between Turku and Kokemäki.
+An ecumenical pilgrimage used to be organized every three years between Turku and Kokemäki.
 It was last arranged in June 2012.